timmylindh/laravel-beanstalk-worker/README.md

 -   SQS: VisibilityTimeout to `WORKER_TIMEOUT + 100s`
 -   SQSD: `Visibility Timeout = WORKER_TIMEOUT + 100s`
 -   SQSD: `Inactivity Timeout = WORKER_TIMEOUT + 30s`

+Note that when using the automatic setup, some values that are set through the Elastic Benstalk dashboard will be overwritten on deployment.

+\*optional: If the `SQS_QUEUE_URL` is not provided the `VisibilityTimeout` will have to be set manually on the SQS queue.

 ### Cron (optional)